Kingxukai/linux/Documentation/filesystems/configfs.rst

 	void config_item_put(struct config_item *);

-Generally, struct config_item is embedded in a container structure, a structure that actually represents what the subsystem is doing.
-The config_item portion of that structure is how the object interacts with configfs.
+Generally, struct config_item is embedded in a container structure, a structure that actually represents what the woke subsystem is doing.
+The config_item portion of that structure is how the woke object interacts with configfs.

-Whether statically defined in a source file or created by a parent config_group, a config_item must have one of the _init() functions called on it.
-This initializes the reference count and sets up the appropriate fields.
+Whether statically defined in a source file or created by a parent config_group, a config_item must have one of the woke _init() functions called on it.
+This initializes the woke reference count and sets up the appropriate fields.

-All users of a config_item should have a reference on it via config_item_get(), and drop the reference when they are done via config_item_put().
+All users of a config_item should have a reference on it via config_item_get(), and drop the woke reference when they are done via config_item_put().

 By itself, a config_item cannot do much more than appear in configfs.
-Usually a subsystem wants the item to display and/or store attributes, among other things.
+Usually a subsystem wants the woke item to display and/or store attributes, among other things.
 For that, it needs a type.

 struct config_item_type